-In modern computers, time can be measured by several different clocks.
+In modern computers, time can be measured by different clocks.

-- A programmable interval timer (PIT) is a hardware counter which can trigger an interrupt when a certain count total is reached.
+- A PIT (programmable interval timer) is a hardware counter which can trigger an interrupt when a certain count total is reached.
 A common PIT is the Intel 8253 integrated circuit, originally designed to be used with the Intel 8080 processor.
 It operates at a frequency of 1.193182 MHz.
 It is used as the system clock by many operating systems, including Windows and Linux.

-- A time stamp counter (TSC) is a 64-bit register located on all modern x86 CPUs.
+- A TSC (timestamp counter) is a 64-bit register located on all modern x86 CPUs.
 It counts individual CPU clock cycles, and was first introduced with the Pentium line of Intel CPUs.
-At first, it was useful in providing a clock that could measure smaller fractions of time than a RTC or PIT.
+At first, it was useful in providing a clock that could measure smaller fractions of time than an RTC or PIT.
 However, it requires that the CPU operate at a constant speed to obtain an accurate measurement.
-Newer CPUs can change frequency (such as entering a "turbo" mode to gain temporary speed boosts, or throttling down to a lower speed when idle to conserve power), so the TSC, while still useful for other purposes, is no longer reliable for measuring constant time.
+Newer CPUs can change frequency (such as entering a "turbo" mode to gain temporary speed boosts, or throttling down to a lower speed when idle to conserve power).
+So the TSC, while still useful for other purposes, is no longer reliable for measuring constant time.

-- The High Precision Event Timer (HPET) is a hardware timer, developed jointly by Intel and Microsoft, which is available on computers manufactured after 2005.
+- The HPET (high precision event timer) is a hardware timer, developed jointly by Intel and Microsoft, which is available on computers manufactured after 2005.
 In the CPU chipset on the motherboard, the HPET is usually located on the southbridge.
 It counts time in 64 bits at a minimum of 10 MHz, and employs three "comparator" counters (either 32-bit or 64-bit) to arrive at a highly precise time measurement.
 The HPET is used for many purposes in your computer, such as synchronizing the audio stream when playing a video.